 Our plastics policy

-Some key areas of our plastics policy are as follows.
+Some key areas of our plastics policy and work undertaken is as follows.

 This short video animation shows the negative impacts that plastic can have on our environment, and gives some helpful tips and simple swaps to help stop plastic pollution.

 A large proportion of plastic comes from waste drink bottles especially water bottles.
-Some good news if there are now over 90 ‘Refill’ stations such as at local cafes, eateries and shops across the District (and rising!) that enable you to refill your own drink container with tap water for free!
-To find out where these Refill stations are, download the “Refill” app.
+Some good news is there are now a large number of 'Refill' stations such as at local cafes, eateries and shops across the District that enable you to refill your own drink container with tap water for free!
+To find out where these Refill stations are, download the "Refill" app.

 Rubbish, waste and recycling and green spaces